seandstewart/bardly/pending/problems/measure-for-measure/uncut.md

 like, which else would stand under grievous
 imposition, as for the enjoying of thy life, who I
 would be sorry should be thus foolishly lost at a
 game of tick-tack.
-I’ll to her.
+I'll to her.

 **CLAUDIO**
 I thank you, good friend Lucio.